nickatomlin/Korpus/README.md

 - Auto-generated display based on ELAN/FLEx tiers.
 This means the software is completely independent of tier naming, language choice, etc. and does not require any special configuration.
 - Ability to show/hide unwanted gloss tiers.

+## Warning
-**WARNING: Current offline version not compatible with Chrome.
+**Current offline version not compatible with Chrome.
 See here:  https://stackoverflow.com/questions/20904098/react-js-example-in-tutorial-not-working**

 To view the website in Chrome, use a SimpleHTTPServer by typing the following command from your local copy of the Korpus repository:
 ~~~~